Automatic curd maker machine with thick homemade dahi

 What the table tells you

-Every machine in this category does fundamentally the same thing: heat milk to 42–45°C and hold it there.
-The differences come down to build quality, brand trust, and price.
+Every machine in this category does the same basic thing.
+It heats milk to 42–45°C and keeps it there.
+The differences are build quality, brand trust, and price.

 InstaCuppa (Rs 1,199) sits in the mid-range.
 The 304 stainless steel inner container is the same food-safe grade used in premium cookware.
 At 15W, it draws the least power.
-The 4.3-star rating from 1,181 reviews gives you a larger sample size to judge real-world performance than any competitor in this list.
+The 4.3-star rating from 1,181 reviews gives you a larger sample size.
+This helps you judge real-world performance better than any competitor in this list.

 Kent (Rs 1,500–2,000) is the premium option.
-You are paying for the Kent brand name and after-sales network.
-The machine itself does not offer any additional feature that justifies the Rs 300–800 premium over the InstaCuppa or Agaro.
+You pay for the Kent brand name.
+You also pay for their after-sales network.
+The machine does not offer any extra feature.
+Nothing justifies the Rs 300–800 premium over the InstaCuppa or Agaro.

 Lifelong (Rs 900–1,200) is a wildcard.
-Some models use a stainless steel inner container, others use food-grade plastic.
-Check the specific model listing before purchasing.
-Plastic containers are not ideal for repeated heating cycles — they can retain odours and discolour over time.
+Some models use a stainless steel inner container.
+Others use food-grade plastic.
+Check the specific model listing before you buy.
+Plastic containers are not ideal for repeated heating cycles.
+They can retain odours over time.
+They can also discolour over time.

 Bias disclosure: I am the founder of InstaCuppa.
-I have compared these products using publicly available prices and specifications from Amazon and brand websites.
-I encourage you to verify specs before purchasing.
+I compared these products using public prices and specs from Amazon and brand websites.
+I encourage you to check specs before you buy.

 The One Limitation — Power Cuts

-Every yogurt maker machine on this list shares the same weakness: they need uninterrupted electricity for 6–8 hours.
-If power cuts interrupt the fermentation cycle, the milk temperature drops, bacteria slow down, and you get thin or partially-set curd.
+Every yogurt maker machine on this list shares the same weakness: they need steady electricity for 6–8 hours.
+If power cuts stop the fermentation cycle, the milk temperature drops.
+Bacteria slow down.
+You get thin or partially-set curd.

 This is a real problem in many Indian cities and towns.
-According to the Ministry of Power's National Power Portal data, the average daily power outage in India ranges from 1–4 hours depending on the state.
+The Ministry of Power's National Power Portal has data on this.
+The average daily power outage in India ranges from 1–4 hours.
+This depends on the state.
 Rural areas fare worse.
-If your area regularly loses power for 3 or more continuous hours, a curd maker may not work reliably for you.
+Does your area regularly lose power for 3 or more continuous hours?
+Then a curd maker may not work reliably for you.

 Workarounds that help